justindarner/retro-vuepress/docs/consoles/snes/1chip/README.md

 ## Finding the 1CHIP SNES

-We have a page dedicated to this, with as much information as I could find: [http://www.retrorgb.com/1chipsnes.html](http://www.retrorgb.com/1chipsnes.html)
+We have a page dedicated to this, with as much information as I could find: [Finding The 1CHIP](./finding-the-1chip)

 ## Brightness / Signal correction: